PVSR2104/Py_compiler/README.md

 # Py_compiler
-This is a simple python compiler written in kivy(a gui framework of python).
+This is a simple python compiler app written in kivy(a gui framework of python).
 This app takes python code and compiles and prints the output.
-So you can't use input() method in this app.
+You can't use input() method in this app.

 Modules used :Kivy==2.0.0,kivyMD,Pygements(code input),pillow,sdl2_ttf==2.0.15